Forget You're in Atlanta with a Hike Along the Chattahoochee River

 Escape the busy streets of the city for the hush of nature on the East Palisades Trail.

 Not far from the towering high rises in Atlanta, off the bustling I-75 interstate, down a residential street, is a secret hiking path that follows the Chattahoochee River.
-It's the perfect place to escape to the woods, and exchange the busy sounds of the city for tweeting birds and rushing water.
+It's the perfect place to escape to the woods, explore a bamboo forest, and exchange the busy sounds of the city for tweeting birds and rushing water.

 Here's what you can expect on a hike through the Chattahoochee River National Recreation Area’s East Palisades trail.

 There are two parking lots for the East Palisades trail:

 - The Indian Trail Entrance at 1425 Indian Trail NW, Sandy Springs